 According to figures from the Office for National Statistics (ONS), more than three-quarters (75.6 per cent) of mothers with dependent children were currently at work.
 This is the highest number in any equivalent quarter over the last 20 years.

-Incidentally, further reports show that a third of working mothers are now accessing special working arrangements such as flexible hours – a higher level than compared to fathers (23.6 per cent).
+Incidentally, further reports show that a third of working mothers are now accessing special working arrangements such as flexible hours – a higher level in comparison to fathers (23.6 per cent).
 It is clear that, from a business point of view, allowing better access to those with care responsibilities is improving employment rates and employee satisfaction.
 If one good thing came out of the Pandemic, it’s a more inclusive and flexible approach to working.

 A mother myself, I was never someone for whom staying at home filled ‘my cup’ aka life, to the brim.
 Don’t get me wrong, I love my daughter more than life itself.
 It just turns out that repeating the words ‘oopsy daisy’, wiping someone else’s bottom, and tackling a mountain of carrot-stained onesies all day was not filling me with the zest for life that Instagram would have me believe.